skeeto/resurrect-js/README.md

      and a prototype.
 Create a custom resolver if your constructors are not stored in global variables.
 The resolver has two methods: getName(object) and getPrototype(string).
+ * *propertiesFilter* (null): Function returning true when the property should be serialized, false when doesn't.
+It allows to choose what properties serialize or ignore depending on attribute value and name and the element that contains it.
+The function is evaluated for every attribute ant takes three parameters:
+ ** property name or key
+ ** property value
+ ** the root element that contains the property

 For example,